 - Have not ever refused to provide assistance to any law enforcement offices requesting their help at any time since receiving U visa status

-- Have had it determined on their behalf (by their certifying agency) that remaining in the United States would be the best course of action (from a humanitarian standpoint) for either the health of their family, or for public or national interests
+- Have had it determined on their behalf (by their certifying agency) that remaining in the United States would be the best course of action (from a humanitarian standpoint) for either the health of their family or for public or national interests

-Family members of an individual that was awarded a U visa can even be eligible for green card, even if they themselves never had a U nonimmigrant derivative visa.
+Family members of an individual that was awarded a U visa can even be eligible for a green card, even if they themselves never had a U nonimmigrant derivative visa.
 The requirements are essentially the same for the principle U visa holder, as the derivative holders and/or non-visa holders.